MikeLydeamore/emenemdash/README.md

 # Emenemdash Extension For Quarto

 Having arguments about what kind of dash to use?
 This extension solves it.
+Replaces every dash you can think of with either a minus sign, em-dash or en-dash.
+And occasionally a non-breaking space.

 ## Installing